 As part of our routine work with data we develop new code, improve and upgrade old code, upgrade infrastructures, and test new technologies. lakeFS enables a safe test environment on your data lake without the need to copy or mock data, work on the pipelines or involve DevOps.

 Creating a branch provides you an isolated environment with a snapshot of your repository (any part of your data lake you chose to manage on lakeFS).
 While working on your own branch in isolation, all other data users will be looking at the repository’s main branch.
 They can’t see your changes, and you don’t see changes to main done after you created the branch.

 No worries, no data duplication is done, it’s all metadata management behind the scenes.
-Let’s look at 3 examples of a development environment and their branching models.
+Let’s look at 2 examples of a test environment and their branching models.

 You installed the latest version of Apache Spark.
 As a first step you’ll test your Spark jobs to see that the upgrade doesn’t have any undesired side effects.

 For this purpose, you may create a branch (testing-spark-3.0) which will only be used to test the Spark upgrade, and discarded later.
 Jobs may run smoothly (the theoretical possibility exists!), or they may fail halfway through, leaving you with some intermediate partitions, data and metadata.
 In this case, you can simply reset the branch to its original state, without worrying about the intermediate results of your last experiment, and perform another (hopefully successful) test in an isolated branch.
 Reset actions are atomic and immediate, so no manual cleanup is required.

 Once testing is completed, and you have achieved the desired result, you can delete this experimental branch, and all data not used on any other branch will be deleted with it.

 lakectl branch create \ lakefs://example-repo/testing-spark-3 \ --source lakefs://example-repo/main # output: # created branch 'testing-spark-3'